-If you think the fault is an emergency or you want to report one of the following faults, please contact our Customer Services Centre on 0845 606 6171 instead of using our on line report:
+If you think the fault is an emergency or you want to report one of the following faults, contact our Customer Services team on 0345 606 6171 instead of using our on line report:

 - damaged columns, bollards, signs or lights;

-Please use our online report to tell us about any overhanging vegetation - select report type Road and pathway maintenance, problem type Trees and hedges obstructing road lights.
-Please tell us:
+Please use our Highway Maintenance on line report - select report type Road and pathway maintenance, problem type Trees and hedges obscuring road lights.
+You will be asked to give us:

-- the number of the lit equipment (from the plastic plate);
+- number of the lit equipment (from the plastic plate),

-- the size of any branches which are hanging over the lamp; and
+- size of any branches having over the lamp, and

 - whether the tree is on the path or is in a garden of a private residence.

-The target time to repair faulty street lights is normally within 2 weeks, but this is not always possible.
+The target time to repair faulty street lights is normally within 2 weeks.
+A higher priority is given to faults that could be dangerous such as exposed electrical wiring - these are normally made safe within 2 hours.
 If we find the cause of a faulty light is a problem with the electricity supply we will refer it to the electricity supplier, and it might take several months for them to fix the fault, depending on their other commitments at the time.